On projective 3-folds of general type with small positive geometric genus: Introduction

 In this paper we investigate the birational geometry of projective 3-folds of general type with the geometric genus $p_g=1$, $2$ or $3$ by studying the birationality of their pluricanonical maps.

 Let $V$ be a nonsingular projective 3-fold of general type.
-The 3-dimensional MMP allows to consider a minimal model $X$ of $V$ instead, provided that the property we are studying is birationally invariant.
+The 3-dimensional MMP suggests that one can replace $V$ by its minimal model $X$, provided that the property we are studying is birationally invariant.
 By Chen-Chen's series of works in \cite{EXP1,EXP2,EXP3}, there exists a positive number $m_0\leq 18$ such that $P_{m_0}(X)=h^0(X, m_0K_X)\geq 2$.
 Hence it is possible to investigate the birational geometry of $X$ by studying the behavior of the $m_0$-canonical map $\varphi_{m_0, X}$.
-Such strategy proves to be quite effective.
+This strategy has proved to be quite effective.

 \begin{defn} Let $W$ be a $\bQ$-factorial normal projective variety of dimension $n$.
-Assume that the two maps $\tau:W\dashrightarrow W'$ and $g:W'\lrw S$ satisfy the following properties: \begin{itemize} \item[(1)] $W'$ is a nonsingular projective variety and $S$ is normal projective of dimension $s<n$; \item[(2)] $\tau$ is a birational map and $g$ is a fibration. \end{itemize} Then we say that the set
+Assume that $W$ is birational to a fibration $g:W'\lrw S$, with $W'$ being a nonsingular projective variety and $S$ being normal projective.
+Let us denote by $\tau$ the birational map $W\dashrightarrow W'$, by $n=\dim X$ and $s=\dim S$.
+Then we say that the set